alex-r-bigelow/wrangling-survey/surveyDesignDocument.md

     - *todo*
   - Clusters, Sets, Lists
     - *todo*
-4. Is there anything that you feel is interesting about this dataset that the above questions don't ask?
-5. What analysis questions* do you imagine this dataset could answer?

 # Forced transformation
 One of these scenarios will be randomly selected by the survey (in the event that the participant is repeating the survey, the same transformation will not be repeated):